 The evolution of the USB-C

 The USB-C standard is a joint development by renowned hardware and software companies.
 In the context of the USB Implementers Forum, Microsoft, Google, Intel, and many others support the USB technology, to optimize the exchange of data between different devices.
-The LG G5, HUAWEI P9, HTC 10 and Samsung Galaxy touch 7 are only examples for smartphone models, where manufacturers already rely on USB-C. Also Apple has released the first product with a USB-C standard, the MacBook 12".
+The Samsung Galaxy S10, HUAWEI Mate 20 and Google Pixel 3 are only examples for smartphone models, where manufacturers already rely on USB-C. Also Apple has released the iPad Pro 11" (2018) with a USB-C standard.

 USB-C as a trend-setting standard